-Though Japanese knotweed plant looks like bamboo (and is sometimes referred to as American bamboo, Japanese bamboo or Mexican bamboo), it is not a bamboo.
-But, while it may not be a true bamboo, it still acts like bamboo.
+Though Japanese knotweed plant looks like bamboo (and is sometimes referred to as American bamboo, Japanese bamboo, or Mexican bamboo), it is not a bamboo.
+While it may not be a true bamboo, it still acts like bamboo.
 Japanese knotweed can be very invasive.
 It is also like bamboo in that control methods for Japanese knotweed are almost the same as for controlling bamboo.
 If Japanese knotwood has taken over a part of your yard, keep reading to learn more about how to kill Japanese knotweed.

 Japanese Knotweed Identification